 But Title II is really only the first step.
 Title III of the JOBS Act will open the equity Crowdfunding door to EVERYONE, with some limitations on how much an individual can invest based on income and wealth.
 How long the SEC will continue to drag its feet on Title III remains to be seen, but popular opinion seems to be that some time in mid to late 2014, Title III rules will be enacted.

-Now here is where opinions of Crowdfunding experts start to diverge.
+A lengthy read on Marketreview not too long ago made deep analysis and pointed out that here is where opinions of Crowdfunding experts start to diverge.
 There are some who think the SEC will never implement Title III.
 Personally, I believe there is too much momentum in the industry now, and that Title III is inevitable.
 What remains to be seen are how odious the requirements will be for companies to raise funds via Title III.
 If the rules are too cost prohibitive or time consuming, many startups may simply look for other ways to raise capital.

 One other wrinkle to equity-based Crowdfunding is that it will take place on SEC-approved website platforms that will give the SEC a tighter reign on what is happening in the industry.
 And, if the proliferation of these web-based platforms is any indication of the interest in equity Crowdfunding (and the fact that institutional capital groups are backing those platforms), I’d say the SEC would be foolish not to get things going as soon as possible.